Onboarding New Products

 Use the size_group and size_code attributes to set all available sizes of your product.

-The size_group product_model attribute specifies which category of size the product belongs to.
-For example, watches and shoes use different size groups, and indeed, different types of shoes use different size groups.
+The product_model size_group attribute specifies which category of size the product belongs to.
+For example, watches and shoes use different size groups.

-The size_code product_simple attribute specifies the actual size of each EAN (such as "size 42" or "XXL").
-The size_code values available for your product will depend on what size_group it uses.
+The product_simple size_code attribute specifies the actual size of each EAN (such as "size 42" or "XXL").
+The available size_code values for your product will depend on what size_group it uses for the product_model.

 The basic steps for setting sizes for your submission are: